games647/FlexibleLogin/README.md

     flexiblelogin.command.logout - Use the /logout command
     flexiblelogin.command.changepw - Use the /changepassword command
     flexiblelogin.command.register - Use the /register command
-    flexiblelogin.command.email - Use the /setemail command
+    flexiblelogin.command.mail - Use the /setemail command
     flexiblelogin.command.forgot - Use the /forgot command
     flexiblelogin.no_auto_login - Players with this won't be auto logged in by the ip auto login feature flexiblelogin.bypass - Users who have this permission can skip authentication